gnanasaiprakash2000/house_price_prediction/README.md

 # 🏠 Bengaluru Home Price Prediction

 An end-to-end **Machine Learning project** to predict house prices in **Bengaluru, India**, using regression models.
-Based on the Codebasics Data Science tutorial — this notebook demonstrates the full workflow from **data cleaning to deployment**.
+This notebook demonstrates the full workflow from **data cleaning to deployment**.

 ---